 Only record what you need.
 Don’t leave your camera to continue to roll from line to line.
 Do a few takes and shots in a row, then stop the clip.
-This will help when you’re knee-deep in the editing process and it will make the editing simple.
+This will help when you’re knee-deep in the video editing process and it will make the video editing simple.

 Take advantage of new technology around like for example remote recording.
 Many DSLRs have WiFi built-in and the ability to record remotely from an app or browser.

 This is great and huge, especially for shooting alone.
 You get a preview of your shot or scene of what you have filmed and are able to quickly easy start and stop recording between takes.
 Check to see if your camera has a remote app, then download the app in it, and start remote recording!
 It will literally change your life and shooting game.